Azure/azure-quickstart-templates/modules/microsoft.resources/deploymentScripts/copyBlob/0.9/README.md

+---
+description: This module downloads a file from a uri and copies it to an Azure storageAccount blob container.
+The storageAccount must already exist and the source file must already be staged to the uri.
+page_type: sample
+products:
+- azure
+- azure-resource-manager
+urlFragment: modules-microsoft.resources-deploymentScripts-copyBlob-0.9
+languages:
+- json
+- bicep
+---
-# Copy a File from URI to blob Storage
+# Copy a file from a uri to a blob storage container

 ![Azure Public Test Date](https://azurequickstartsservice.blob.core.windows.net/badges/modules/microsoft.resources/deploymentScripts/copyBlob/0.9/PublicLastTestDate.svg)
 ![Azure Public Test Result](https://azurequickstartsservice.blob.core.windows.net/badges/modules/microsoft.resources/deploymentScripts/copyBlob/0.9/PublicDeployment.svg)